An experience is a private thing. (we don’t do mass-tourism and this is why)…

 Think before you post something online, before you take the next selfie.

-Consider who you are posting your travel log for?
+Consider who you are posting your travel log to the world for?
 Do you really need to tell the world about it?
-And what if it does go viral?
-Will that make you happy – to know that you helped destroy other people’s lives.
-Whoa!
-Did you just read that correctly?
+Or is it your ego (or lack of self-esteem)?

-Those corporate hotel chains drive down prices, which may seem good to you until you realize that those lower prices are, by design, destroying the locally owned and operated hotels and the livelihood of the locals that work there.
-Soon everyone is reduced to minimum wage work – for a faceless multinational corporation – all because of an online posting.
+Those corporate hotel chains will drive down prices, which may seem good to you until you realize that those lower prices are, by design, destroying the locally owned and operated hotels and restaurants, and the livelihood of the locals that work there.
+Soon everyone is reduced to minimum wage work, for a faceless multinational corporation – all because of your online posting.